potatoeggy/eifueo/docs/mcv4u7.md

 The shortest distance between two parallel planes is equal to:
 $$d=\frac{|D_1-D_2|}{\sqrt{A^2+B^2+C^2}}$$

+Two planes are parallel if their direction vectors are scalar multiples of each other:
+$$\vec n_1 = k\vec n_2$$

+If they are also coincident, the D-values will also be identical:
+$$D_1=D_2$$

+Otherwise, the planes intersect, the line along which is equal to the cross product between the two direction vectors.
+$$\vec m=\vec n_1\times\vec n_2$$

+An initial point vector can be solved by setting any of the variables ($x,y,z$) to zero and solving for the others.
+Alternatively, the parameter $t$ can be set equal to one of the variables instead and the parametric equation derived that way.

+The **angle between two planes** is equal to the angle between their normal direction vectors, which can be determined using the dot product formula.

 ## Resources

  - [IB Math Analysis and Approaches Syllabus](/resources/g11/ib-math-syllabus.pdf)